 I'm Daphne, a 26 year old graduate culture management and communication sciences, born and bred in Belgium.
-I already fell in love with London during my several (short) visits in the past years, but I really got to know the city in 2013.
+I already fell in love with London during my several (short) visits in the past, but I really got to know the city in 2013.
 During my culture management studies I did an internship in London (Islington) and lived in Hackney, a neighbourhood I didn't know before but now treasure very much.

 I try to provide you with the nicest places, mostly off the obvious tourist grid (see art, eat, drink, shop, sleep and visit) and the best stories on the blog.
 From time to time I experiment with illustrations; they're all handmade, so I would appreciate it if you don't use them without my permission, thanks!

 This is a website for London lovers and, maybe more important, for those who want to know why so many people admire this city.